Last updated on December 8, 2019

 Note, remember to change the username (i.e., marsja to yours).
 For more guides on how to use Github see here.

-How to Create an Reproducible R Environment
+How to Create a Reproducible R Environment

-In the next code example, we are going to create a scatterplot of Google location history data (your data can be downloaded from your Google account but need to be pre-processed before using the R script below).
+In the next code example, we are going to create a scatterplot of Google location history data (your data can be downloaded from your Google account but the data need to be pre-processed before using the R script below).